Buzut/steroids/README.md

 Naming is often the hardest thing, Git commits are no exception.
 That's why Steroids comes with a very convenient [git commit template](https://github.com/Buzut/git-emojis-hook) that should help a lot.
 Feel free to remove it if you don't need it!

 ### PHP & WordPress functions
-A handfull of pre-defined functions in `functions.php`:
+A handfull of pre-defined functions:

 * Built-in pagination
 * Markdown rendering function to render Markdown in templates